Cinclus mexicanus unicolor

 There are three additional reports, none documented, but all possibly correct.
 An unusual sighting was of one on a wood pile in downtown Stanton, Stanton Co late Sep or early Oct 1982 (Jundt 1984).
 The observer stated that the bird sat on the pile for 10 minutes at about 6-8 feet distance and that he “had seen these birds on mountain streams and could hardly believe [his] eyes.”
 One was seen on the Timber Reserve at Fort Robinson, in Sioux Co, 3 Oct 1960 (Suetsugu 1961), but no description was given.
 One was seen on Otter Creek, Keith Co, apparently in Jan, but no other data were provided (NGPC files).

-Dippers are generally sedentary, but “very rarely” may move downstream to lower altitudes as their summer habitat freezes (Faulkner 2010).
-There are two records in northeastern Colorado: 31 Dec 1983 at Julesburg Reservoir on the South Platte River, and 1 Nov 1988 in Morgan Co (Andrews and Righter 1992), which, taken together with the Nebraska reports, suggest that these birds follow Nebraska rivers eastward during severe fall weather conditions.
-The nearest breeding populations to Nebraska are in the northern Black Hills of South Dakota (Tallman et al 2002) and in the Laramie Mountains of Wyoming (Faulkner 2010).
+Comments: The nearest breeding populations to Nebraska are in the northern Black Hills of South Dakota (Tallman et al 2002) and in the Laramie Mountains of Wyoming (Faulkner 2010).
+Dippers are generally sedentary, but “very rarely” may move downstream to lower altitudes as their summer habitat freezes (Faulkner 2010); one was at Wyoming Hereford Ranch, Laramie Co, Wyoming 3 Jan 2015 (eBird.org, accessed Nov 2023).
+There are two records in northeastern Colorado: 31 Dec 1983 at Julesburg Reservoir on the South Platte River, and 1 Nov 1988 in Morgan Co (Andrews and Righter 1992), and, of the about 15 easternmost records along the Colorado Front Range (excepting Douglas Co), all are for Nov-May (eBird.org, accessed Nov 2023).
+Taken together with the Nebraska reports, these sightings suggest that dippers occasionally follow rivers eastward onto the plains during severe fall weather conditions.

-Comments: The most recent sighting mentioned in this account was in northeast Colorado in 1988, and the most recent for Nebraska was in 1982.
-Given warmer winters in recent years, it seems unlikely that dippers would be forced far enough downstream to reach Nebraska.
+The most recent sighting away from the Front Range mentioned in this account was in northeast Colorado in 1988, and the most recent for Nebraska was in 1982.
+Given warmer winters in recent years, it seems that dippers have not been forced far enough downstream in order to reach Nebraska.

 The pair collected along Frenchman Creek, near Wauneta in Chase Co, 2 Jun 1903 by James P. Allen (cited above) was acquired by Brooking “after verifying the record” (Brooking, Notes), mounted as a display, and is currently in storage at the Hastings Municipal Museum (Bray et al 1986).
-We have doubts about this record, as with certain other specimens in the Brookings Collection; it is difficult to believe that these specimens were collected in Nebraska, although this particular record is supported by other plausible Nebraska records discussed above.
+We have doubts about this record, as with certain other specimens in the Brookings Collection, as discussed here.
+It is difficult to believe that these specimens were collected in Nebraska, although this particular record is supported by other plausible Nebraska records discussed above.
+Presumably based on this 1903 record, Swenk (1919) described this species as a “rare migrant in extreme western Nebraska”.

 Images